This site requires JavaScript, please enable it in your browser!

 By Genota, with 1 reply.

-Replied to by Super_Hippo, over 4 years ago:
+Replied to by Super_Hippo, almost 5 years ago:

 To stop a sound, you need a reference to it.
 After you changed to the new world in line 34 of the Title_Screen class, you won’t have any further chance to get a reference to the sound object from the newly created world, so it will run forever.
 A few alternatives you could go for: 1) stop the sound before changing the world 2) pass a reference when you create the new world 3) make the sound a class variable (static) instead of an object variable to access it from anywhere more easily